 - Collaborative approach to working environment.

-- A Christian with a keen desire to serve family, church, work and community.
+- A keen desire to serve family, church, work and community.
 A firm commitment to Tyndale’s mission, values, Statement of Faith and Community Standards Statement.

 Physical and Mental Demands